samirpokharel/goodboy-cli/README.md

-# `goodby-cli` - Scalable Node.js Express Application Boilerplate 🚀
+# `goodboy-cli` - Scalable Node.js Express Application Boilerplate 🚀

 Kickstart your next Node.js project with **`goodboy-cli`**, inspired by `create-next-app`.
 This CLI tool generates a minimal, scalable, and production-ready architecture for building backend applications with **Node.js**, **Express**, and **TypeScript**.